PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 # Implementation
 This chapter describes the concrete implementation of the software.
-This includes technologies as well as the technical implementation in the ASP.NET Core [@aspref] backend, the Microsoft SQL Server [sqlref] as well as the React [@react] frontend.
+This includes technologies as well as the technical implementation in the ASP.NET Core [@aspref] backend, the Microsoft SQL Server [@sqlref] as well as the React [@react] frontend.
 Frameworks as well as major third party libraries are explained alongside standardized formats.
 Certain technologies will also be compared with similar alternatives to achieve the desired results as well as explanations given on why one was chosen.
 Furthermore algorithms to calculate intersections with geofences will be explained.

 ## Architecture
 \fancyfoot[L]{Perzi}